How to spend a day in Genoa

 There are many buildings to visit all around the Piazza.

-As you wander through the maze of streets, it’s almost a surprise when you stumble upon something interesting.
+As you navigate the intricate streets, it’s a thrilling surprise when you stumble upon something fascinating.
 There’s no grand avenue leading to it or a large Piazza around it.
-But the element of surprise adds to the excitement, especially when you realize it’s about halfway between the harbour and the central Piazza De Ferrari.
+But the element of surprise, when you least expect it, adds to the excitement, especially when you realize it’s about halfway between the harbour and the central Piazza De Ferrari.

 Conclusion